GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 # Workshop: Fusion & Purchase orders with Oracle Integration

+![](100/69.png)

 How to receive business events from Fusion and create purchase orders with OIC.

-![](100/69.png)

-## Trigger via business events

-This lab will show how to configure ERP as an integration trigger.

 ## Objectives

-•	Create an integration to listen for a business event in ERP
+This lab will show how to configure ERP as an integration trigger with the ERP adapter, and how to invoke it.

 ### Outline
 1. Configure ERP to send business events to OIC
+2. Create an apiary mock endpoint
-2. Create the integration
+3. Create the integration
-3. Performan the ERP business event
+4. Performan the ERP business event
-4. Test & monitor the integration
+5. Test & monitor the integration

 ## Reference